 This definitely brings in the adventure component.
-Find a trail to hike or a camping place.
-If you are trained and have the proper equipment take them rock climbing.
-If not, find a local rock climbing wall.
+Find a trail to hike or a campground.
+If you are trained and have the proper equipment, take them rock climbing.
+If not, find a local rock climbing gym.
 There’s nothing like conquering a physical challenge together.

-It’s important your teen learns that the world really doesn’t revolve around him/her.
+It’s important your teen learns that the world really doesn’t revolve around him or her.
 This doesn’t have to be a tough lesson, however.
 There are opportunities to volunteer that are rewarding as well as fun.
-Working side by side with your teen that involves sacrifice for the benefit of another will elevate your relationship.
+Working side by side with your teen in a way that involves sacrifice for the benefit of another will elevate your relationship.

 From coast to coast to everything in between, there is adventure to be found on the road.
 Make sure your child gets to see the sites up close and personal.
 Find quirky places to visit.
 Most of all, keep off the interstate when at all possible.
 The people, the food, and the scenery will bring hours of conversation.